MicrosoftDocs/defender-docs/articles/defender-for-cloud/secrets-scanning-servers.md

 ## Investigating and remediating machine secrets

 You can investigate machine secrets findings in Defender for Cloud using a number of method.
 Not all methods are available for all secrets.
-[Review the supported methods](secrets-scanning.md#investigation-and-remediation methods) for different types of secrets.
+[Review supported methods](secrets-scanning.md#investigation-and-remediation-methods) for different types of secrets.

 ## Related content